 Residential Developer (RD)

-A Residential Developer license allows individuals or businesses to develop residential property, primarily focusing on creating residential units like single-family homes, townhouses, and small apartment buildings.
+A residential developer license allows individuals or businesses to develop residential property, primarily focusing on creating residential units like single-family homes, townhouses, and small apartment buildings.
 RDs must meet the following requirements:

 • Own or have a financial stake in the properties for which building work is arranged